 10 Types of Emergency Situations Encountered in Hotels

-There are different types of emergency situations encountered in hotels during the day to day operations and functioning of the hotel.
-These unforeseen emergency situations which can come across anytime without any notice and the hotel staffs should be well trained to identify such emergency situation and to be able to act quickly on them.
+There are different types of emergencies encountered in hotels during the day-to-day operations and functioning of the hotel.
+These unforeseen emergencies can come across any time without any notice and the hotel staff should be well-trained to identify such emergencies and to be able to act quickly on them.

-The various types of emergency situations encountered in hotels are as explained under:
+The various types of emergencies encountered in hotels are as explained under:

 1. Bomb Threat Emergency Situation:

 Signal the colleague to also listen in the call and try to find out the location through the exchange.
-Listen to the caller carefully and make it prolong and get all the information carefully like the place where planted, time of explosion and strength of explosives.
+Listen to the caller carefully and make it prolonged and get all the information carefully like the place where planted, the time of explosion, and the strength of the explosives.

 2. Fire Threat Emergency Situation:

-Fire is the most common emergency situation which could break in the hotel at any point in time.
+Fire is the most common emergency that could break in the hotel at any point in time.
 The most probable reason for a fire break in the hotels can be a kitchen or faulty wirings in the hotel.
-The concerned staff should be immediately informed and fire brigade should be informed immediately.
+The concerned staff should be immediately informed and the fire brigade should be informed immediately.

-Do not panic, If the hotel staff is well versed with the fire fighting equipment then immediately fire extinguisher should be used.
-The supply of electricity and gas should be immediately turned off whenever any news regarding fire comes to the hotel.
+Do not panic, If the hotel staff is well-versed with the fire fighting equipment then immediately fire extinguishers should be used.
+The supply of electricity and gas should be immediately turned off whenever any fire news comes to the hotel.